rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 ==========================
 This filter has no dependencies on other filters.

-However, it is a good practice to prevent spoofing of identities by putting the <<header-normalization.adoc#, Header Normalization filter>> before any authentication and/or authorization filters so that it can remove any headers that would be populated by them.
+However, it is a good practice to prevent spoofing of identities by putting the :doc:`header-normalization` before any authentication and/or authorization filters so that it can remove any headers that would be populated by them.

 =======================
 Request Headers Created